 - You can participate in Michigan Tech's D80 Program, which provides education, research, and service opportunities such as Engineers Without Borders and International Senior Design.

 - Our department is a leader in materials research and international sustainability.

 - Michigan Tech's environmental engineering program is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.

 So what happens once you finish your environmental engineering degree?
-The Michigan Department of Transportation, USX Corporation, SME Consultants, and other environmental engineering consulting firms ask you to join them.
+The DTE Energy, Marathon Petroleum, General Motors, SME Consultants, and other environmental engineering consulting firms ask you to join them.
 Get ready to jump in!